kitrady/stitch/README.md

 ### Shapes it can Currently Make *Incorrectly*

 *Assuming I remembered to update the readme after making changes*
-- Sphere: when prompted by the program, enter the radius of your desired sphere in inches, your crochet stitch gauge, and your crochet round gauge, and it will generate a pattern that will allow you to make a sphere of that size.
+- Sphere: when prompted by the program, enter the radius of your desired sphere in inches, your crochet stitch gauge, and your crochet round gauge, and it will generate a pattern that will allow you to make a sphere of that size. *For details on how it is making a sphere incorrectly, see the issues page on the GitHub.*

 - glosasry